contao/docs/docs/dev/reference/config.md

         # Defines the path of the Contao backend.
         route_prefix:         /contao # Example: /admin

+        # The number of concurrent requests that are executed.
+Defaults to 5.
+        crawl_concurrency:    5
     insert_tags:

         # A list of allowed insert tags.